riaandeventer/HyperionDev_CR_THT/Section_C/readme.md

 ##### 1.2   Copying Files

-Go to the directory or folder where you want to install the project and enter the following command in the command line:
+Go to the directory or folder where you want to install the project and enter the following command in the command line or terminal:
 ```
 >git clone https://github.com/riaandeventer/HyperionDev_CR_THT
 ```